ChefAustin/terraform-provider-netskope/README.md

 ## Using  The Provider
 The Netskope Terraform Provider Repo includes sample plans to get you started.
-You will need to complete several task before launching any of the samples or to use the provider in your own plans.
+You will need to complete several tasks before launching any of the samples or to use the provider in your own plans.

 ### Netskope Tenant Tasks